verybluebird/MFE_coursework/README.md

 Implementation of the finite element method (FEM) for non-stationary parabolic boundary value problem in two-dimensional space, cylindrical coordinates.
 Finite elements are triangles with linear basis functions.
 The time scheme is four-layer implicit.

 ## Introduction
-Choosed differential equation system describes the multi-phase flow of an incompressible unstirred isothermal fluid in an open domain.
+Chosen differential equation system describes the multi-phase flow of an incompressible unstirred isothermal fluid in an open domain.
 The goal is to find an approximation of the pressure function.
 # Installation
 ```
  git clone https://github.com/verybluebird/MFE_coursework